Hokken/fe-tech-test/PROJECT-APPROACH.md

 Here is how I approach this project and most projects from concept to deployment:

-1. 1 hour - Research the project and understand the requirements(2h)
+1. 1 hour - Research the project and understand the requirements

 2. 1 hour - Create a NOTES.md file that contains my approach to the project with the following sections: